Meet Your Specialist Bariatric Team

 Ongoing surgical follow ups.

-- You will see your Surgeon for follow up appointments every 2-3 months in the 12 months following your procedure, and then 1-2 times per year from the second year onwards.
+- As a general guide, you will visit the clinic for follow up appointments every 3-4 months in the 12 months following your procedure, and then 1-2 times during the second year post surgery.

 Dietitian follow ups.